Skip to main content

 Rotating proxies 🔄

 Instead of giving you the IP address of each individual proxy server, some service providers that offer rotating proxies allow you to connect to a single endpoint and they will automatically choose a random proxy, usually from a big pool of IPs, for each new request.
-This is useful if your application doesn't have built-in support for switching between multiple proxy servers (e.g. a web browser).
+This is useful if your application does not have built-in support for switching between multiple proxy servers (e.g. a web browser).

 INFO